quavedev/hotmic/README.md

 # Whisper Transcriber

 A macOS desktop application for transcribing audio using the Groq API and Whisper model.
-This app allows you to transcribe speech from your microphone and automatically paste it into any text field on your Mac.
+This app allows you to transcribe speech from your microphone and automatically copy it to your clipboard for pasting into any text field.

 ## Features

-- Record audio from your microphone with a simple click or global keyboard shortcut
+- Record audio from your microphone with a simple click or global keyboard shortcut (Cmd+Shift+Space)
-- Transcribe speech using Groq's API and Whisper model
+- Transcribe speech using Groq's Speech-to-Text API with the Whisper model
-- Automatically paste transcribed text into any text field
+- Automatically copy transcriptions to your clipboard
 - System tray integration for easy access
 - Persistent API key storage
+- No external dependencies - uses browser's built-in Web Audio API

 ## Requirements